pkutaj/pkutaj.github.io/_posts/2019-11-09-HSTR-REST-short-history.md

 ## findings
 ### pre-1999: The SOAP years
 * 1999 pre-rest era
-    * if you wanted to communicate online between applications / pages you had tu use Simple Object Access Protocol
+    * if you wanted to communicate online between applications/pages you had to use Simple Object Access Protocol
     1. hand-write an XML document with an RPC call in the body
-    2. specify te endpoint and POST their SOAP enveloped to that specified endpoint
+    2. specify the endpoint and POST their SOAP enveloped to that specified endpoint

 > SOAP was notorious for being complex to build, complex to use, and near-impossible to debug.
 And the alternative, CORBA, was even worse.
 The problem was that there was no standard for how APIs should be designed and used.
 Back then, APIs were not designed to be accessible, they were only designed to be flexible.

 -- From <https://blog.readme.io/the-history-of-rest-apis/>